-Collectibility of trade and other receivables is reviewed on an ongoing basis.
+Collectability of trade and other receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectible are written off when there is no reasonable expectation of recovery.
-An assessment of receivable is performed on an individual basis and expected losses from all possible default event over the expected life of the receivables, including any impact of COVID-19, are recognised in the form of impairment losses of receivables when there is an objective evidence that the Company will not be able to collect all amount due according to the original terms of the receivables.
-No provision for expected credit losses was recorded for trade and receivables at the end of the year (2020:nil).
+An assessment of receivable is performed on an individual basis and expected losses from all possible default events over the expected life of the receivables, including any impact of COVID-19, are recognised in the form of impairment losses of receivables when there is an objective evidence that the Company will not be able to collect all amount due according to the original terms of the receivables.
+A provision for expected credit losses was recorded for trade and receivables at the end of the year of \$12,810 (2021: nil).
 Refer to Note 28(b) for the ageing analysis of trade receivables.

 All known bad debts are written-off in the period in which they are incurred.
-Bad Debts written off in the financial year is \$19,828 (2020:\$16,024).
-If an amount is recovered in the subsequent period it is recognised as Other Income in Statement of Comprehensive Income.
+Bad Debts written off in the financial year is \$30 (2021: \$19,828).
+If an amount is recovered in the subsequent period it is recognised as Other Income in the Statement of Comprehensive Income.